3F/DllExport/Readme.md

 **What inside ? or how works the .export directive ?**

-Read about format PE32/PE32+ and start with grammar from asmparse and move to writer:
+Read about format PE32/PE32+, start with grammar from asmparse and move to writer:

 ```cpp
 ...